 Have you dreamed of a life where you’re less dependent on glasses and contact lenses?
 With LASIK, this could be your reality.
 Using the latest in vision correction technology, the experienced LASIK eye surgeons at Grene Laser in Wichita, KS are here to help you achieve crisp, clear vision.

-Schedule a consultation today to see if you qualify for LASIK eye surgery.
+Schedule a consultation today to see if you qualify for LASIK eye surgery or alternative refractive procedures.

 LASIK (laser-assisted in situ keratomileusis) is an advanced outpatient procedure that uses lasers to improve vision by reshaping the cornea.
 More than 90% of people who undergo LASIK eye surgery achieve 20/20 vision or better.
 Study shows up to 98% of patients are satisfied with their LASIK results.¹